-Like many traveller South-East Asia has been on my bucket list for as long as I can remember.
-This summer, I got to tick of two countries, Thailand and Vietnam.
-Bangkok is of course the capital, but is also filled with food and interesting things to do!
-However, let’s focus on the food bit for now shall we?
+Like many people travelling South-East Asia has been on my bucket list for as long as I can remember.
+This summer, I finally got to tick off two countries, Thailand and Vietnam.
+Bangkok was my first destination, it’s filled with culture and incredible sights, however, let’s focus on the food, for now, shall we?

-After getting a much needed caffeine fix, it was time to find dinner.
-SiamParagon is one of the biggest shopping centres in Asia, and is filled with designer shops including Harrods and Ferrari.
-This mall is worlds away from the poverty within the city and is oozing with Western culture.
+After a much-needed caffeine fix due to the 15 hours flight, it was time to find dinner.
+SiamParagon is one of the biggest shopping centres in Asia filled with designer shops including Harrods and Ferrari.
+The mall is worlds away from the poverty you see on the streets and is oozing with Western culture.

 Whilst this dish may not look the most appealing, it was incredibly tasty.
 Found in Taling Pling, a cheap and tasty dinner at 190 baht each for spring rolls and a main.
 The egg was incredibly soft despite being cooked in a lot of oil.
 Underneath is a thick noodle mixture combining mince and vegetables and underneath is lettuce.

 One thing you will find difficult in this city is breakfast food which isn’t noodle based.
 Therefore, I’d advise trying somewhere with a Western twist for a cheap and easy meal like The Baking Bureau on Phetchaburi 9 Alley.
 For 250 baht you can get 2 croissants, a Thai ice tea and their special iced cocoa.